-PED 170 • Personal Trainer 3 Credits • Spring • CC-CT • CC-QR
+PED 170 Personal Trainer

+3 Credits - Spring - CC-CT - CC-QR

 A course designed to prepare students for the national ACE Personal Trainer certification.
 Students will be exposed to the most current and complete information, instructional techniques and professional skills personal trainers need to provide safe and effective exercise programs to their clients.
 Students will understand the basic principles and skills inherent to personal training.
 Skills prerequisites: ENG 020 and ENG 060.

 Prerequisites: Current CPR certification.
 AHS 142 or permission of the instructor.

-PED 180 • Fitness for Life 2 Credits • HF
+PED 180 Fitness for Life

 A nontechnical study of lifetime fitness.
 Topics include fitness starter programs, nutritional and weight loss information, and self-behavior modification techniques.
 A ten-week course.
-Skills prerequisite: ENG 060.

-PED 196 • Practicum I 1 Credit
+PED 196 Practicum I

 The program requires a 100 hour practicum experience for students in the Physical Fitness Certificate Program.
 This course fulfills the first half of this requirement.
 Students will receive instruction in skills, concepts and information necessary to work with clients.
 Students are required to complete 50 hours of observation and participation in community fitness programs.
 Emphasis will be on the ability to assess, analyze and interpret client data.
 Students will be required to have liability insurance and have CORI/SORI checks.

-Prerequisite: Admission to the Physical Fitness Certificate or Physical Fitness Degree Program.
+Prerequisite: Admission to the Physical Fitness certificate or degree program.